Elin Rubensson

-Elin Ingrid Johanna Rubensson (born 11 May 1993) is a Swedish football midfielder currently playing in the Damallsvenskan for BK Häcken and the Swedish National Team.
+Elin Ingrid Johanna Rubensson (born 11 May 1993) is a Swedish football midfielder who plays in the Damallsvenskan for BK Häcken and the Swedish national team.
 She was part of and played an important role for Sweden at the Under 19 Championship in 2012.
 Between 2008 and 2012, Rubensson scored nearly 50 goals for the Sweden U17 and U19 youth national teams.